 - “Can you describe where you live (number of bathrooms, bedrooms, colors of the living place, etc…)?”

 - “Can you pull out your keys?
 Do you both have the same home key?”

 - “Do you have a T.V.?
 What provider do you use for television?
 What shows do you and your spouse enjoy watching together?”

 Details surrounding your private life

 It has been reported that some officials occasionally resort to harsh tactics to coerce a confession of a fraudulent marriage.
-Such tactics include telling you that your spouse already confessed and intimidating you with details of the impending punishments regarding fraudulent green card attempts.
+Such tactics may include telling you that your spouse already confessed.

 If you are the victim of such tactics, take notes of the interview as soon as possible to record all details.
 You may ask to see a supervisor, ask that a supervisor review your case with the notes you have taken, and/or seek an attorney.